berkerpeksag/notes/books/dragon-book.md

 introduces a variable.
 Even if each identifier is declared just once, an identifier local to a recursive procedure will refer to different locations of the store at different times.

+### Procedures, Functions, and Methods

+To avoid saying "procedures, functions, or methods," each time we want to talk about a *subprogram* that may be called, we shall usually refer to all of them as "procedures."
+The exception is that when talking explicitly of programs in languages like C that have only functions, we sahll refer to them as "functions."
+Or, if we are discussing a language like Java that has only methods, we shall use that term instead.

+A function generally returns a value of some type (the "return type"), while a procedure does not any value.
+C and similar languages, which have only functions, treat procedures as functions that have a special return type "void," to signify no return value.
+Object-oriented languages like Java and C++ use the term "methods."
+These can behave like either functions or procedures, but are associated with a particular class.